2019ChenGong/Feta-Pro/README.md

 #### For the implementation of the results reported in Figure 6 and 7 (RQ3).

 To obtain the results in Figure 6, users can set the `train.sigma_freq` and `train.sigma_time` to change the privacy budget allocation plans.
+The algorithm will try different noise scales for DP-SGD to obtain the corresponding privacy budget settings (controlled by `-e`).

 - `train.sigma_freq`: the noise scale of frequency domain features.
 - `train.sigma_time`: the noise scale of time domain features.